-To summarize this section, we reviewed 16 studies of career course outcomes.
+To summarize this section, we reviewed 21 results or findings of career course outcomes in reports or articles.
 Outcome variables associated with a career planning course include job satisfaction, selecting a major, course satisfaction, time to graduation from college, or cumulative GPA.
-In this analysis, we found 14 studies (88%) reporting positive gains in measured outcome variables, and two studies (12%) reporting no changes in outcome variables.
+In this analysis, we found 19 (91%) reporting positive gains in measured outcome variables, and two (9%) reporting no changes in outcome variables.
 These findings are similar to the studies summarized earlier regarding output variables and the effects of career courses.